gregschmit/rails-rest-framework/guide/03_controllers/index.md

 end
 ```

-A consumer then requests fields for one association with
+A consumer then requests fields for a specific association with
-`?associations.<association>.fields=a,b,c`:
+`?associations.<association>.fields=a,b,c`, naming as many associations as they like:

 ```text
 GET /api/admin/movies?associations.main_genre.fields=id,name,description